-Issu ies (a nd Supporting Information Sources): Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact VII.
-GE OLOGY AND SOILS - Would the project: a) adv ectly or indirectly cause potential substantial erse effects, including the risk of loss, injury, or th involving: i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
-Refer to Division of Mines and Geology Special Publication 42. ii) Strong seismic ground shaking? $\boxtimes$ iii) Seismic-related ground failure, including liquefaction? $\boxtimes$ iv) Landslides? $\boxtimes$ b) Res sult in substantial soil erosion or the loss of topsoil? $\boxtimes$ c) or t proj lanc located on a geologic unit or soil that is unstable, hat would become unstable as a result of the ect, and potentially result in on- or off-site dslide, lateral spreading, subsidence, liquefaction, ollapse? $\boxtimes$ d) Tab crea located on expansive soil, as defined in le 18-1-B of the Uniform Building Code (1994), ating substantial direct or indirect risks to life or perty? $\boxtimes$ e) of s sys ve soils incapable of adequately supporting the use eptic tanks or alternative waste water disposal tems where sewers are not available for the posal of waste water? $\boxtimes$ f) ectly or indirectly destroy a unique paleontological ource or site or unique geologic feature? $\boxtimes$
+Potentially Significant Less Than Significant with Mitigation Less Than Significant Issues (and Supporting Information Sources): Impact Incorporated Impact No Impact VII.
+GE OLOGY AND SOILS - Would the project: a) Directly or indirectly cause potential substantial adverse effects, including the risk of loss, injury, or death involving: i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
+Refer to Division of Mines and Geology Special Publication 42. ii) Strong seismic ground shaking? $\boxtimes$ iii) Seismic-related ground failure, including liquefaction? $\boxtimes$ iv) Landslides? $\boxtimes$ b) Res sult in substantial soil erosion or the loss of topsoil? $\boxtimes$ c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction, or collapse? d) Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial direct or indirect risks to life or property? e) of s ve soils incapable of adequately supporting the use eptic tanks or alternative waste water disposal tems where sewers are not available for the posal of waste water? f) ectly or indirectly destroy a unique paleontological ource or site or unique geologic feature? $\boxtimes$